Oakley Chapel is called to Plant seeds of the gospel, Grow in faith, and Produce faithful followers of Jesus Christ.

 We seek to build God’s Kingdom one person at a time as we make disciples of Jesus Christ, who make disciples of Jesus Christ for the transformation of the world.

 Oakley Chapel was established as a Methodist Church in 1872 meeting at the former Drake School House.
 The first chapel was built in 1896 and pastored by the circuit-rider pastor, Rev. Tom Smith.
-Previously situated on land donated by Haywood and Eliza Oakley on the corner of Walnut and Promenade Boulevard, the chapel was moved extended in July 2008 to broaden our outreach ministries.
+Previously situated on land donated by Haywood and Eliza Oakley on the corner of Walnut and Promenade Boulevard, the chapel was moved and the facility extended in July 2008 to broaden our outreach ministries.

 With the union of the Methodist Episcopal Church, the Methodist Episcopal Church-South, and the Methodist Protestant Church in 1939, we became Oakley Chapel Methodist Church.
 We took our present name as Oakley Chapel United Methodist Church in 1968 after the General Conference uniting the Methodist and Evangelical United Brethren Church.